 Prior to this offering, the members of our board received no compensation for their service as directors.
-Following the commencement of this offering, we intend to compensate each of our non-employee directors who are not affiliated with the Adviser or Blackstone with an annual retainer of \$55,000, plus an additional retainer of \$10,000 to each chairperson of our committees.
-We intend to pay in quarterly installments 75% of this compensation in cash and the remaining 25% in an annual grant of restricted stock based on the most recent prior month's NAV.
-The restricted stock will generally vest one year from the date of grant, however, in connection with the directors' first annual grant, the restricted stock will vest on August 15, 2017 and will be based on the per share price of our common stock offered in this initial primary offering.
+Following the commencement of this offering, we intend to compensate each of our non-employee directors who are not affiliated with the Adviser or Blackstone with an annual cash retainer of \$55,000, plus an additional cash retainer of \$10,000 to each Chairman of our committees.
 We do not intend to pay our directors additional fees for attending board meetings, but we intend to reimburse each of our directors for reasonable out-of-pocket expenses incurred in attending board and committee meetings (including, but not limited to, airfare, hotel and food).
-Our directors who are affiliated with the Adviser or Blackstone will not receive additional compensation for serving on the board of directors or committees thereof.
+Our employee directors who are affiliated with the Adviser or Blackstone will not receive additional compensation for serving on the board of directors or committees thereof.